 She is a recipient of The Arts Council England’s 2018 Developing Your Creative Practice Award and currently developing a contemporary new play, inspired by a novella, investigating our relationship with anxiety in 21st century life.

-Drawing on a research-led practice, she also designs and facilitates workshops and experiences to explore, gather insight and solve problems in a creative way.
+Drawing on a research-led practice, she designs and facilitates workshops and experiences to explore, gather insight and solve problems in creative ways.
 As a 2017 Dublin Culture Connect's 'Engage the City' artist, she worked with The Theatrical Cavaliers to explore a community built around cricket and play.

 Michelle is a tutor with The Children’s Literacy Charity and has worked as a writing tutor and workshop leader with Fighting Words, an Irish charity working with children and young adults to mentor creative writing.
 She has led workshops on making interactive theatre at Royal Central School of Speech and Drama and at The Almeida Theatre and is a fellow of The Royal Society of Arts.